-The question that we have to ask ourselves is this; at what point does this basic ‘need’ to belong and to be loved become an addictive and fear-based ‘want’?
+The question that we have to ask ourselves is this: at what point does this basic ‘need’ to belong and to be loved become an addictive and fear-based?
 At what point do we become a ‘hungry ghost‘ (a character from Buddhist iconography that suffers from greed, and jealousy), unable to take in what we desperately need because of our constrictions?

 I remember watching an episode of the Dr. Phil show that featured a young man, in his early 20’s, who believed that he was going to be the next Jay Z. He refused to get a job and instead borrowed money from his mother (nearly bankrupting her in the process), to cut records and buy fancy equipment, props, and clothes to look the part.
 It was obvious that he was chasing the glamour and status that comes with being a star without putting in the hard work.

-2. Dig deep and build inner strength: If you have an overwhelming need to feel important, the first step is to find out what could be the driving force behind that need.
+2. Dig deep and build inner strength: Find out what could be the driving force behind your need.
 It might help to work with a qualified therapist to discover the root cause, especially early life experiences that had an impact on you.
 Having clarity about your feelings will make it easier to heal and shift to healthier patterns of thinking that will be beneficial to your emotional wellbeing.
 You can work on building your inner strength, and core foundation, by engaging in acts of self-care and acknowledging all your successes thus far.
 By giving yourself love and validation, you’ll be less likely to feel the impulse to get it from others.

 3. Focus on progress and growth: Shift your focus from pleasing others to your inner world and the path ahead of you.
-Focus on doing your personal best, not to gain recognition from others but to live up to your potential and what you’re capable of doing.
+Focus on doing your personal best, not to gain recognition from others.
 Listen to the wisdom of your inner voice when making decisions and only do what feels right for you – not because others expect you to do it.
 Be inspired by the vision that you have for your life and get fired up by goals that you set.
-When you’re animated by the power of your dreams, you don’t need the approval of others.
-You’re comfortable in your own skin because your only concern is meeting your goals and living a life based on your own values.

-At the core of one’s need to feel important is the belief that love is a scarce resource and that one must fight to get it.
+At the core of the need to feel important is the belief that love is a scarce resource, and that we must fight to get it.
 The truth is that love permeates every corner of our universe.
 We can engage with this loving energy by becoming a channel for it.
-When we’re willing to give it to others in a selfless way, we’ll discover that the love that we give will mysteriously find its way back to us, either through people or through other unknown universal forces.
+When we’re willing to give it to others in a selfless way, we’ll discover that the love will mysteriously find its way back to us.

 All my best on your journey,